Berlin

 A few points to check before finalising your palace booking in Berlin:

-• Book 3 to 4 months in advance for the best rooms in peak season (May-June, September-October)
+• Book 3 to 4 months ahead for the best rooms in peak season (May-June, September-October)

-• Prefer high floors in Potsdamer Platz palaces (Ritz-Carlton, Mandala): clear city view, less street noise
+• Opt for high floors in Potsdamer Platz palaces (Ritz-Carlton, Mandala): clear city views, less street noise

 • Request a courtyard-side room in Mitte hotels (Adlon, Gorki): Unter den Linden and main arteries are noisy late

-• Check ongoing works: Berlin is a permanent building site, some neighbourhoods (especially around central station) suffer noise nuisances
+• Check ongoing works: Berlin is a permanent construction site, some neighbourhoods (especially around central station) suffer noise nuisance

-• Anticipate annual closures: several palace restaurants close 2-3 weeks in January-February, check before booking a gastronomic package
+• Anticipate annual closures: several palace restaurants close 2-3 weeks in January-February, check before booking a gastronomy package

 Families with children will appreciate apart-hotels (Gorki, Mr(s)STiL, Apartments Rosenthal) that offer space, kitchenette and flexibility.
-The Ritz-Carlton and Adlon offer kids' clubs and babysitting on request.
+The Ritz-Carlton and Adlon provide kids' clubs and babysitting on request.

 For solo travellers, Berlin is a safe and welcoming city.
-Design hotels (Orania, sly Berlin, KPM) attract an international and relaxed clientele, conducive to encounters.
+Design hotels (Orania, sly Berlin, KPM) attract an international, laid-back crowd, conducive to encounters.
 Palace bars (Orania.Bar, Fragrances Bar at the Ritz) are perfect spots for a solo drink without feeling out of place.

 Tips: 5-10% in restaurants if service not included, 1-2 € per bag for porters, 5-10 € per day for housekeeping (leave in an envelope at end of stay).
 Germans expect tips less than Americans, but appreciate them.

 One last thing: Berlin is a city that must be earned.
-Do not expect the immediate charm of Paris or Rome.
+Don't expect the immediate charm of Paris or Rome.
 Berlin beauty is rugged, industrial, sometimes brutal.
-But once its logic is understood, other capitals are never seen the same way ✨
+But once you grasp its logic, you never see other capitals the same way ✨

 Frequently asked questions